mazzy89/example-voting-app/README.md

 terraform apply
 ```

-The above commands will deploy automatically the entire service components on a Kubernetes cluster on the FRA1 region.
+The above commands will deploy automatically the entire service components on a Kubernetes cluster on the Frankurt (FRA1) region.

 Note that it is required to have a DigitalOcean token in order to run Terraform successfully.